 - Geographical Targeting – Microsoft Ads and Google Ads don’t have identical geographic targeting options.
 After migrating the campaign from Google to Microsoft, we then validate that the geotargeting is set up correctly and adjust as needed.
 Many advertisers get burned by using Microsoft’s automated Google Import tools – only to find that their ad territory has expanded to the entire planet – destroying their advertising budget.
-We eliminate this worry for advertisers.
+We manage this process and eliminate this worry for advertisers.

 - Keyword Bidding – The competition in Microsoft Ads is generally less intense with lower keyword click costs.
 A click in Microsoft should cost less than a click on the same keyword in Google due to less competition.
 We lower bids to account for this difference.
 We then monitor keyword activity closely after the ad campaign goes live to make sure that we’re getting excellent performance.

 - Feature Changes – Google Ads frequently introduces new features to its advertising platform that aren’t compatible with Microsoft Ads.
 We stay current with all of these changes and take care in managing your account to ensure that nothing “breaks” when we move campaigns to the Microsoft Ads platform.